Laos Tour | Far North to Far South

 - Explore the ancient temples, colonial architecture, narrow lanes & bustling markets of World Heritage Luang Prabang

-- Visit the mysterious Plain of Jars archeological site in Northeastern Laos
+- Visit the enigmatic, UNESCO-listed, Plain of Jars archeological site in remote Northeastern Laos

 - Visit the awesome Khone Phapaeng Falls - little known, yet one of the largest waterfalls (in volume) on the planet

 - An exciting boat journey up the underground river of Konglor Cave followed by a trek through the 'hidden valley'

 - Discover the Mekong's picturesque 4,000 Islands region in the far south of Laos

 - ...and last but not least, sample the sumptuous, varied and contrasting local cuisines of Laos and Cambodia